MazyarSha/SpecificationDesignPattern/README.md

-This i a simple sample of implementing Specification design pattern By C#
+This is a simple sample of implementing Specification design pattern By C#